amitvakula/cli/readme.md

 ## Choosing a Python CLI Version

-The python portion of the CLI is grabbed via PIP.
+The python portion of the CLI is retrieved via PIP.
 You can update update which version to pull by updating `python-cli-version.txt`.

 ## Creating a release

 When creating a new CLI release, update `python-cli-version.txt` and `fw.go` with the correct version before tagging.